SoftUni-Internal/interactive-content/EN/02-Functions/08-Homework.md

 [task-description]
 # Description

-A palindrome is a number which **reads the same backward as forward**, such as 323 or 1001.
+A palindrome is a number that **reads the same backward as forwarding**, such as 323 or 1001.

-Write a function which receives an **array of positive integers** and checks if **each integer is a palindrome or not**.
+Write a function that receives an **array of positive integers** and checks if **each integer is a palindrome or not**.

 # Example
 | **Input** | **Output** |